 - (a) Contents.
 All briefs filed with the court shall contain: - (1) A statement of the nature of the matter before the court. - (2) A concise statement of the facts.
-Each statement of fact should be supported by reference to a part of the official record in the case. - (3) A statement of the question or questions presented. - (4) The argument, which shall refer to all statutes, rules and authorities relied upon. - (b) Citation of Cases.
-Cases cited should include parallel citations, the year of the decision, and the court deciding the case.
-If petition for certiorari was filed in the United States Supreme Court, disposition of the case should be shown with three parallel citations [e.g. Carson v.
-Warlick, 238F.2d 724 (4th.
-Cir.
-1956), cert. denied, 353 U.S. 910, 77 S.Ct.
-665, 1 L.Ed.2d.664 (1957)]. - (c) Citation of Unpublished Decisions.
+Each statement of fact should be supported by reference to a part of the official record in the case. - (3) A statement of the question or questions presented. - (4) The argument, which shall refer to all statutes, rules and authorities relied upon. - (b) Citation of Published Decisions.
+For purposes of these rules, published decisions include decisions published in widely used reports and electronic databases, specifically including Westlaw and LEXIS.
+The preferred form of citation is in accordance with The Bluebook, a Uniform System of Citation. - (c) Citation of Unpublished Decisions.
 Unpublished decisions may be cited only if the unpublished decision is furnished to the court and to opposing parties or their counsel when the brief is filed.
 Unpublished decisions should be cited as follows: Wise v.
 Richardson, No. C-70-191-S (M.D.N.C., Aug.
 11, 1971). - (d) Citation of Decisions Not Appearing in Certain Published Reports.

-Decisions published in reports other than the West Federal Reporter System, the official North Carolina reports and the official United States Supreme Court reports (e.g., C.C.H.
-Reports, Labor Reports, U.S.P.Q. reported decisions of other states or other specialized reporting services) may be filed only if the decision is furnished to the court and to opposing parties or their counsel when the brief is filed.
+Decisions published only in reports other than the West Federal Reporter System,

+Westlaw, LEXIS, the official North Carolina reports and the official United States

+Supreme Court reports (e.g., C.C.H.
+Reports, Labor Reports, U.S.P.Q., reported decisions of other states or other specialized reporting services) may be cited only if the decision is furnished to the court and to opposing parties or their counsel when the brief is filed.